 As defined by the Social Care Institute for Excellence, dignity in care means providing care that supports the self-respect of the person, recognises their capacities and ambitions and does nothing to undermine it.

-High-quality person-centred care is care that is tailored to the exact needs of the resident, this personalisation provides carers with the opportunity to learn what each individual likes and dislikes and how they like to be treated.
+High-quality person-centred or patient-centred care is tailored to the exact needs of the resident, this personalisation provides carers with the opportunity to learn what each individual likes and dislikes and how they like to be treated.

 This method supports the person’s sense of self-respect and shows the provider’s commitment to treat each individual with dignity and respect.